mariellefoster/plots_and_projects/README.md

 ## Username acquirer
 - Finds new forms of social media, signs me up with the username Marf so I ALWAYS GET IT

+## Detection of changed opinions
+- Gathers someone's tweets and notes shift in their tone about that topic, or what clusters of feelings their language falls into and whether it has changed over time